ReviewChain/API/README.md

 Redeem a specific coupon, settings its CouponStatus to Redeemed.
 If the coupon is of CouponType TokenCoupon, release the tokens in escrow to the coupon owner if the lockupRelease date set on creation has passed.
-Function sender must own the coupon id and the coupon must be valid to redeem it.
+Function sender must own the coupon id and the coupon must be valid.
 CouponType cannot be type FundCoupon.